-- The government has certain rules for this which is being followed in full like providing scholarships, fee concessions, and reservations in admissions. - In totality the vision of institution is reflected by the Sanskrit quotation------ - Which is used in the college mono, being displayed in college prospectus, application forms and publications. - Some of the policies of higher education are, and they are in according to our institutional vision and mission. - 6.1.2 What is the role of top management, Principal and Faculty in design and implementation of its quality policy and plans? - Ans- - The top management of the institution is under the ministry of higher education.
-Thus all information about the activities is forwarded to them. - The administration of college is headed by principal who ensures the management, teaching etc. during different meetings and face to face interactions. - The teaching plans and attendance registers are regularly reported at months end to ensure effective teaching and learning. - The principal has formed various committees for proper functioning of college, where different areas of work is assigned to different committees and its head monitors the complete activity in guidance of principal.
+- The government has certain rules for these categories which is being followed in full like providing scholarships, fee concessions, and reservations in admissions. - They have facilities for books in library. - 6.1.2 What is the role of top management, Principal and Faculty in design and implementation of its quality policy and plans?

-- 6.1.3 What is the involvement of the leadership in ensuring: - The policy statements and action plans for fulfillment of the stated mission - The policy statement and action plans for all operations are incorporated in the institutional strategic plan. - Principal being head of the institution formulates the different policies for the institution in accordance with the rules laid by UGC, State government and University. - These are then brought into action by the conveners of the committees along with their assistants, which are again appointed by the principals. - The fulfillment of all these actions depends upon the co-ordination of conveners, assistants, co-operation and involvement of students with advice of principal. - There are around 30 committees in college at present, taking care of all round development of students and staff. - Formulation of action plans for all operations and incorporation of the same into the institutional strategic plan - All the action plans are decided by the principal for the development, assurance and protection of students.
-Along with the staff members during staff council meetings. - The principal also takes meeting with office staff and class III officials and technicians and the level of Action plans of official matter is discussed.
+- The top management of the institution is under the ministry of higher education.
+Thus all information about the activities is forwarded to them. - The administration of college is headed by principal who ensures the management, teaching etc. during different meetings and face to face interactions. - The teaching plans and attendance registers are regularly reported at months end to ensure effective teaching and learning. - The principal has formed various committees for proper functioning of college, where different areas of work is assigned to different committees and its head monitors the complete activity in guidance of principal. - 6.1.3 What is the involvement of the leadership in ensuring: - The policy statements and action plans for fulfillment of the stated mission - The policy statement and action plans for all operations are incorporated in the institutional strategic plan. - Principal being head of the institution formulates the different policies for the institution in accordance with the rules laid by UGC, State government and University. - These are then brought into action by the conveners of the committees along with their assistants, which are again appointed by the principals. - The fulfillment of all these actions depends upon the co-ordination of conveners, assistants, co-operation and involvement of students with advice of principal. - There are around 30 committees in college at present, taking care of all round development of students and staff. - Formulation of action plans for all operations and incorporation of the same into the institutional strategic plan - All the action plans are decided by the principal for the development, assurance and protection of students.
+Along with the staff members during staff council meetings.

+• The principal also takes meeting with office staff and class III officials and technicians and the level of Action plans of official matter is discussed.